William T. Perkins Jr.: In memory

 The name of William T. Perkins Jr. is inscribed on the Vietnam Veterans Memorial ("The Wall") on Panel 27E Row 097.

 His name is also on a bollard in the Walk of Honor at the Vietnam Veterans Memorial of Greater Rochester, NY.

+His name is also on a paver at the First Responder Walk, Huntsville/Madison County Veterans Memorial, Huntsville, Alabama.

+The 2D Marine Division Communications Strategy and Operations building in Camp Lejeune, North Carolina is named the “William T. Perkins Memorial Photography Laboratory” in his honor.
+His Medal of Honor resides in the front office display case.